Haudenosaunee mythology: Gǎ-oh

-Iroquois myths tell of Gaoh, the personification of the wind.
+Haudenosaunee myths tell of Gaoh, the personification of the wind.
 He is a giant and an "instrumentality through whom the Great Spirit moves the elements".
 His home is in the far northern sky.
 (Note: Parker says Gǎ-oh lives in the west.)
 He controls the four winds: north wind (Bear), west wind (Panther), east wind (Moose), and south wind (Fawn).

 The North Wind is personified by a bear spirit named Ya-o-gah.
 Ya-o-gah can destroy the world with his fiercely cold breath but is kept in check by Gǎ-oh.
 Ne-o-ga, the south wind, is as "gentle, and kind as the sunbeam".
 The West Wind, the panther Da-jo-ji, "can climb the high mountains, and tear down the forests...carry the whirlwind on [his] back, and toss the great sea waves high in the air, and snarl at the tempests".
 O-yan-do-ne, the east wind, blows his breath "to chill the young clouds as they float through the sky".

 So-son-do-wah

-According to Iroquois mythology, So-son-do-wah is a great hunter, known for stalking a supernatural elk.
+According to Haudenosaunee mythology, So-son-do-wah is a great hunter, known for stalking a supernatural elk.
 He is captured by Dawn, a goddess who needs him as a watchman.
 So-son-do-wah falls in love with the human woman Gendenwitha (alternate spelling: Gendewitha).
 He tried to woo her with song.
 In spring, he sings as a bluebird, in summer as a blackbird, and in autumn as a hawk.
 The hawk tries to take Gendenwitha into the sky with him.
 However, Dawn ties So-son-do-wah to her doorpost.
 She changes Gendenwitha into the Morning Star, so the hunter can watch her all night but never be with her.